strawbees/learning-platform-gatsby/content/activities/02-create-a-robot-racer.md

 </section>

 Once you can observe and describe the different types of motor movements, it's easier to describe how else it should move.
-Use our [CODE programming interface](https://code.strawbees.com/) interface to translate it to the Quirkbot.
+Use our [CODE programming interface](https://code.strawbees.com/) to translate it to the Quirkbot.

 <section component="gallery">